pascalkuthe/reaktiv/README.md

 [![Documentation](https://docs.rs/reaktiv/badge.svg)](https://docs.rs/reaktiv)
 [![CI](https://github.com/pascalkuthe/reaktiv/actions/workflows/ci.yml/badge.svg)](https://github.com/pascalkuthe/reaktiv/actions)

-## Philosophy
+## Motivation

 This crate aims to bring the benefits of fine-grained reactivity to contexts beyond traditional web UI.
-Reactivity is a powerful pattern for managing dependencies and propagating changes - it doesn't have to be tied to a specific framework or runtime.
+Reactivity is a useful pattern for managing dependencies and propagating changes - it doesn't have to be tied to a specific framework or runtime.
+At the same time I had performance concerns so this crate is also more optimized compared to other crates I found.

-**Standalone**: No framework assumptions.
-No runtime requirements.
-Just a library you call.

-**Flexible**: Works with any event loop (Qt, GTK, game loops) or no event loop at all.
-You control when effects run via explicit `flush_effects()`.

-**Unintrusive**: Signals don't wrap your data - they're just lightweight metadata (4 bytes).
-Your values stay where they belong, in your structs.

 ## Example Use Case: Python API Hook System

-A compelling use case is building a subscription/hook system for a Python API.
+The particular use case that motivated this crate was building a subscription/hook system for a Python API (which also has a UI that uses the same reactivity system).
 When users change parameters through the API, downstream computations need to update automatically:

 ```rust
 // Python bindings (via PyO3)